 - DO make sure your chandelier is the right size.
-A good rule of thumb is to add the dimensions of the room together in feet and then convert the answer to inches.
-The answer in inches should equal the diameter of the fixture.
-So if your room measures 10' x 15' the diameter of the fixture should be about 25".
+A good rule of thumb is to add the dimensions of the room together in feet and then convert the result to inches.
+The final result should equal the diameter of the fixture.
+For example, if your room measures 10 x 15 feet, the diameter of the fixture should be about 25 inches (10 + 15 = 25).

-- DON'T necessarily follow the above rule in dining rooms.
-Take the size of the table into account.
-The diameter of a dining room fixture should be about one-half to two-thirds the width of the table or about a foot less than the width of the table at it's widest point.
-(In many cases these measurements will be the same).
+- DO size a dining room chandelier for both the dining table and the room itself.
+The diameter of a dining room fixture should be about one-half to two-thirds the width of the table, or about a foot less than the width of the table at its widest point.

 - DO go bigger rather smaller in a dining room.
 If the fixture seems too large hang it a bit closer to the ceiling so it doesn't feel so overwhelming.

 - DON'T hang overly ornate chandeliers too close to the table.
-Since heavy-looking fixtures take up a lot of visual space it's okay to break the rules and hang them a few inches higher than the normal standard.
+Since heavy-looking fixtures take up a lot of visual space it's okay to break the rules and hang them a few inches higher than the standard height.

-- DO hang entryway chandeliers about 7' from the floor in a single story foyer (any lower and tall people might hit their heads).
+- DO hang entryway chandeliers about 7 feet from the floor in a single-story entryway (any lower and tall people might hit their heads).

 - DON'T hang a fixture so that it hangs below the second floor in a two-story entryway.

 - DO use a chandelier in the kitchen—but only for general, or ambient, illumination.
 Complement this general lighting with specific fixtures for task lighting, such as undercabinet lights or other fixtures that shine focused light onto work areas.